grahamsider/xdpi/README.md

 ## `.dpi` File Specification

-Since the configuration `.dpi` file is intended to be included in your `$HOME/.Xresources` via a `cpp` preprocessor, this file must follow the exact same spec as an X resource file.
+Since the configuration `.dpi` file is intended to be included in your `$HOME/.Xresources` via a `cpp` preprocessor, this file must follow the exact same spec as an X resources file.

 ### Example